Anirudh3167/TrackNotes/docs/Current Plans/website.md

 - A Basic Authentication based on (Username (Unique), Password) + JWT authentication
 - Notes with preview option and markdown support
 - Cloud storage (by file System based working)

+# Don't forget
+- To define the `getUser` and `createUser`
+- Use skeletons for loading screen